Christopher Stigant Burt

 After completing his course at College Christopher got his first teaching appointment at a Church of England school in Whitton, Twickenham, Middlesex.

 Christopher enlisted in the 1/4th Hampshire (T.F.)
 Battalion in Winchester.
-We have been unable to find an attestation date but a newspaper report in the Middlesex Chronicle in October 1914 includes Christopher on its’ Roll of Honour of Whitton men:
+His War Gratuity payment suggests that he enlisted in August 1914.
+A newspaper report in the Middlesex Chronicle in October 1914 includes Christopher on its’ Roll of Honour of Whitton men:

 …Over 80 from our village are with the Forces of the King, … Bravo Whitton!